dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 ### Submission

 Write one `.py` file for each question.
-Upload all your files and **text files containing the outputs of your programs** to the assignment
-I've created on Canvas.
+Upload all your files and **a text file containing the answer to the questions** to the assignment I've created on Canvas.

-**Please upload an individual submission**, even if you've worked with other to complete the project.
+**Please upload an individual submission**, even if you've worked with others to complete the project.

 ### Tips